Tony Benn: In government, 1964–1970

 In the 1964 Government led by Harold Wilson, Benn was Postmaster General, where he oversaw the opening of the Post Office Tower, then the UK's tallest building, and the creations of the Post Bus service and Girobank.
-He proposed issuing stamps without the Sovereign's head, but this met with private opposition from the Queen.
+He proposed issuing stamps without the monarch's head, but this met with private opposition from Elizabeth II.
 Instead, the portrait was reduced to a small profile in silhouette, a format that is still used on commemorative stamps.

 Benn also led the government's opposition to the "pirate" radio stations broadcasting from international waters, which he was aware would be an unpopular measure.
-Some of these stations were causing problems, such as interference to emergency radio used by shipping, although he was not responsible for introducing the Marine Broadcasting Offences Bill when it came before Parliament at the end of July 1966 for its first reading.
+He claimed that some of these stations were causing interference to emergency radio used by shipping, although he was not responsible for introducing the Marine Broadcasting Offences Bill when it came before Parliament at the end of July 1966 for its first reading.

 Earlier in the month, Benn was promoted to Minister of Technology, which included responsibility for the development of Concorde and the formation of International Computers Ltd. (ICL).
 The period also saw government involvement in industrial rationalisation, and the merger of several car companies to form British Leyland.
 Following Conservative MP Enoch Powell's 1968 "Rivers of Blood" speech to a Conservative Association meeting, in opposition to Harold Wilson's insistence on not "stirring up the Powell issue", Benn said during the 1970 general election campaign:

 The mainstream press attacked Benn for using language deemed as intemperate as Powell's language in his "Rivers of Blood" speech (which was widely regarded as racist), and Benn noted in his diary that "letters began pouring in on the Powell speech: 2:1 against me but some very sympathetic ones saying that my speech was overdue".
 Harold Wilson later reprimanded Benn for this speech, accusing him of losing Labour seats in the 1970 general election.

 During the 1970s Benn publicly defended Marxism, saying:

 Labour lost the 1970 election to Edward Heath's Conservatives and upon Heath's application to join the European Economic Community, a surge in left-wing Euroscepticism emerged.
 Benn "was stridently against membership", and campaigned in favour of a referendum on the UK's membership.
 The Shadow Cabinet voted to support a referendum on 29 March 1972, and as a result Roy Jenkins resigned as Deputy Leader of the Labour Party.